Seasonal Health Concerns: When to Head to Urgent Care in Lafayette, LA

 Summer Scorches

-• Heatstroke: High body temperature, confusion, rapid pulse, or unconsciousness.
+• Heatstroke: Confusion, rapid pulse, high body temperature, or unconsciousness

-• Severe Sunburn: If blisters form or you have a fever and chills.
+• Severe Sunburn: Blistering or fever and chills

 Fall Flu Fighters

-As temperatures drop and school starts, the incidence of colds and flu spikes again.
-This is also a time when chronic conditions like asthma and COPD can worsen.
+As temperatures drop and schools resume, colds and flu become common again.
+Chronic conditions like asthma and COPD may also flare up.

-• Dehydration: If you’re unable to keep fluids down due to vomiting or diarrhea.
+• Dehydration: Inability to keep fluids down due to vomiting or diarrhea

 Tips for Preventing Seasonal Health Issues